 Afterwards he enrolled in the Philosophy and Political Science Master at the University of Genoa.

-In 1974 Daniel Joffe Moves to Milan, responsible for the “Petersburg Press” in Italy.
+In 1974 he moved to Milan to work as manager for the “Petersburg Press” in Italy.

-Publishes the collection of posters “Hommage to Brera” and organizes the exhibition of the original drawings at the Art Deco Museum.
-Louvre.
-Paris.
+He organized the exhibition of the graphic works of Jim Dine at “Palazzo dei Diamanti” in Ferrara, the first personal of Moebius in Milano and he published the collection of posters “Hommage to Brera” and organized the exhibition of the original drawings at the Art Deco Museum, Louvre in Paris.

-In 1982 she married Daniel in Gaiole in Chianti Italy where their first child was born followed by the second in 1984 in Naharya Israel.
+In 1982 they got married in Gaiole in Chianti (Italy), where their first child was born, followed by a second one in 1984 in Naharya (Israel).

-Their works have animated the harbors of Rodos, Malta, Minorca, France, Crete.
+They showed their work in the harbors of Rodos, Malta, Minorca, France and Crete.

-Since then they exhibit and sale at the Midrahov in Nahalat Byniamin in Tel Aviv.
+Since then they have been showing and selling their work at the Midrahov in Nahalat Byniamin in Tel Aviv.